MAKOplasty: Robotic Surgery

 What is Makoplasty?

-Technology is transforming the way joint replacement surgeries are performed.
+Technology is transforming joint replacement surgeries.
 Robotic surgery offers a minimally invasive and highly precise alternative for those with early to mid-stage osteoarthritis of the knee.
 MAKOplasty offers robotic-arm assisted technology that helps surgeons provide patients with a personalized surgical experience.
 It’s important to note, that the robotic arm doesn’t actually perform the surgery, rather assists the orthopedic surgeon.
 Your orthopedic surgeon guides the robotic-arm to remove diseased bone and cartilage.
-This technology was designed to help surgeons provide patients with a personalized, minimally invasive surgical experience specific to patient diagnosis and anatomy.
+This technology helps surgeons provide patients with a personalized, minimally invasive surgical experience specific to patient diagnosis and anatomy.

 Difference between Partial Knee and Total Robotic Joint Replacements

 What is the difference between a Partial Knee and Total Knee Replacement?
-This is a common question asked at Jacksonville Orthopeadic Institute.
 When considering this question, we like to first look at the anatomy of the knee.
 Orthopedic surgeons like to think about the knee joint as having three compartments:

 - Medial compartment (inside the knee).